 All the results of the team have been published in journals or conferences (see the list of publications).
 They are all related to the research program (see before) and the research projects (see after):

-- Advanced primitives for privacy in the cloud - Efficient functional encryption - Several predicate-encryption schemes - New primitives for efficient anonymous authentication - Analyses of currently deployed zero-knowledge SNARKs
+- Advanced primitives for privacy in the cloud

+- Efficient functional encryption

+- Attribute and predicate encryption schemes

+- New primitives for efficient anonymous authentication

+- Applications to machine learning

+- Blockchain protocols

+- Searchable Encryption

 7. Partnerships and Cooperations

 7.1.
 National Initiatives with Industry